churchofscyence/sandbox-dynamic-programming/README.md

 ```

+# Errors

+## Mistake have two same spec files within the same project.
 If you get the following error message you have to delete the file in dist/spec folder.

  FAIL  dist/spec/graph-decorator.spec.js
   ● Test suite failed to run
 SyntaxError: Cannot use import statement outside a module

+## Can not find Jest package.
+Cannot find name 'describe'.
+Do you need to install type definitions for a test runner?
+Try `npm i --save-dev @types/jest` or `npm i --save-dev @types/mocha`.ts(2582)
+⚠ Error(TS2582)  |
+Cannot find name describe .
+Do you need to install type definitions for a test runner?
+Try `npm i --save-dev @types/jest` or `npm i --save-dev @types/mocha`.

 # References
 * [TypeScript Tutorial for Beginners - Programming with Mosh](https://www.youtube.com/watch?v=d56mG7DezGs)